 If you have ever failed at accomplishing a New Year’s resolution and then felt bad about yourself, then this is the perfect episode for you.
 The New Year always seems to impose a “re-set,” if you will, on our lives, and often it brings with it the expectation of life-altering changes in the form of resolutions which days later have a tendency to usher in feelings of defeat and failure.
 But that doesn’t have to be.
-In this podcast episode, Scott and I will discuss some healthy alternatives to the fateful New Year’s resolution.
+In this podcast episode, Scott and I discuss some healthy alternatives to the fateful New Year’s resolution.

 At this time of year, everyone is talking about making resolutions.
 I’m not much of a fan.
 Instead, my New Year’s aspirations are more about a challenge of sorts.
 Each year, I select one word, theme or phrase of the year that sums up who I want to be or how I want to live in the new year.
 Read more about this practice that’s born much more fruit in the long run than I’ve ever seen come from even the best-kept resolutions.